Denoising Diffusion Planner: Learning Complex Paths from Low-Quality Demonstrations: Results and Discussions

 With reference to Figure \ref{fig:real_world1}, the DDP trained with sparse rewards (sparse) resulted in paths much closer to the obstacles compared to the DDP trained dense rewards (dense), regardless of the inclusion of cost guidance (cg).
 However, in the second scenario with two obstacles, using only classifier-free guidance with dense rewards often results in lingering in place before crossing from one side of the smaller obstacle to the other.
 It is worth mentioning that our reward functions, i.e., sparse and dense, only penalizes collisions or distance to obstacles, respectively, and reaching the goal state is controlled by the fixing the value of the final state(s) of the generated trajectory (see Section \ref{subsec:repeated_inpainting}).
-Therefore, we are not explicitly asking the DDP, except when usiong the cost guidance, for the shortest collision-free path from state to goal state, but simply for a "good" collision-free path.
+Thus, except when utilizing cost guidance, the DDP is not explicitly conditioned to generate the shortest collision-free path from the initial to the goal state, but rather to generate an ``acceptable", collision-free path.

-The DDP with classifier-free guidance with dense rewards can be improved by using the cost function guidance (dense + cg).
+We observed that the DDP with classifier-free guidance with dense rewards can be improved by using the cost function guidance (dense + cg).
 In particular, in the scenario with two obstacles, the DDP without cost function guidance would often linger in place to avoid moving closer to the obstacles.
 Adding the cost guidance allows for solving this shortcoming by pushing the poses to be close to the goal pose.

 However, the cost guidance alone (cg) and the classifier-free DDP with sparse rewards combined with cost guidance (sparse + cg) does not always allows for the generation of collision-free paths.
 These two approaches occasionally fail because there is no way promote to keep a minimum safe distance to the obstacles, beyond the edge of the obstacle, which opens the possibility of the end-effector cost bringing the path into collision.
 Additionally, the cost guidance seems to be very sensitive to the choice of coefficients $w_{ee}$ and $w_c$ and careful tuning is required to achieve good results.